gdeol4/digital-garden/content/projects/smoc2-rna-seq/index.md

 ```

-### Transform the normalized counts
+### Log transform the normalized counts

+Before visualizing the data the normalized counts should be log transformed to improve the visualization of the clustering.
+For RNA-Seq data, DESeq2 uses a variance stabilizing transformation (VST), which is a logarithmic transformation that moderates the
+variance across the mean.
+The normalized counts can be transformed by using the ```DESeq2 vst()``` function on the DESeq2 object.
+The ```blind=TRUE``` argument specifies that the transformation should be blind to the sample information given in the design formula;
+this argument should be specified when performing quality assessment.

 # Unsupervised clustering analysis

-1. Unsupervised clustering analyses Now that we have our normalized
-    counts, we can continue on in the differential expression analysis
-    workflow.

-2. Unsupervised clustering analyses With our counts normalized for
-    library size, we can now compare the counts between the different
+With the counts normalized for library size, the counts between the different samples can now be compared.
+To assess the quality of
-    samples.
-We can explore how similar the samples are to each other
-    with regards to gene expression to assess the quality of our
+experiment the samples are compared to each other with regards to gene expression.
+These comparisons are done visually though unsupervised
-    experiment.
-To do this we use visualization methods for unsupervised
-    clustering analyses, including hierarchical clustering heatmaps and
-    principal component analysis or PCA.
-We perform these QC methods to
-    get an idea of how similar the biological replicates are to each
+clustering analysis using hierarchical clustering heatmaps and PCA these are performed to get an idea of how similar the biological
-    other and to identify outlier samples and major sources of variation
-    present in the dataset.
+replicates are to each other and to identify outlier samples and major sources of variation present in the dataset.

-### log transformations

-3. Unsupervised clustering analyses: log transformation When using
-    these visualization methods, we should first log transform the
-    normalized counts to improve the visualization of the clustering.
-    For RNA-Seq data, DESeq2 uses a variance stabilizing transformation
-    (VST), which is a logarithmic transformation that moderates the
-    variance across the mean.
-We can transform the normalized counts by
-    using the DESeq2 vst() function on the DESeq2 object.
-The blind=TRUE
-    argument specifies that the transformation should be blind to the
-    sample information given in the design formula; this argument should
-    be specified when performing quality assessment.

 ``` r
 #Unsupervised clustering analyses: log transformation